nju-websoft/GSTP-ManyGroups/README.md

-# Efficient Algorithms for the Group Steiner Tree Problem with Many Groups
+# Practical Algorithms for the Group Steiner Tree Problem with Many Groups

-This is the source code of the paper 'Efficient Algorithms for the Group Steiner Tree Problem with Many Groups'.
+This is the source code of the paper 'Practical Algorithms for the Group Steiner Tree Problem with Many Groups'.

 ## Table of contents